GDD-Nantes/crawd-experiments/README.md

 # CRAWD: Sampling-Based Estimation of Count-Distinct SPARQL Queries
-This repository contains the code and data for the paper "CRAWD: Sampling-Based Estimation of Count-Distinct SPARQL Queries"
+This repository contains the experiments for the paper "CRAWD: Sampling-Based Estimation of Count-Distinct SPARQL Queries"

 ## Abstract
 Count-distinct SPARQL queries compute the number of unique values in the results of a query executed on a Knowledge Graph.